 The 45th anniversary edition of country music legend Merle Haggard's "Okie From Muskogee" was designed for Capitol Nashville by faculty member Tom Bejgrowicz.
 The 2x CD edition features the out-of-print "The Fightin' Side of Me" album, original liner notes, and rare photos from the archives.

-Album package design for the metallic hardcore/punk group I Am Heresy has been created by faculty member Tom Bejgrowicz, who also managed art direction, photography, and layout for the LP and CD packaging.
+Album package design for the metallic hardcore/punk group I Am Heresy was also created by Bejgrowicz, who managed art direction, photography, and layout for the LP and CD packaging.